Blog Details

 How does one get a dental implant placed?

-The dental implant procedure can be explained in a few simple steps as follows:
+The dental implant surgery procedure can be explained in a few simple steps as follows:

-They will take the necessary X-rays and assess if there is enough space to place an implant.
+They will take the necessary X-rays and assess if there is enough space to place an implant which replaces the tooth roots.

-Once your treatment is planned and explained, they will go ahead and fix the date and time for the surgery.
+Once your treatment is planned and explained, they will go ahead and fix the date and time for the surgical procedures.

-On the day of the dental surgery the implant will be placed in the jawbone and sutures will be given to close the surgical site.
+On the day of the dental implant surgery, the tooth roots will be replaced by placing the implant in the jawbone, and sutures will be given to close the surgical procedures site.

-A healing period of approximately 3-4 months is taken for the implant to fuse with the bone.
+A healing period of approximately 3-4 months is taken for the implant to fuse with the bone and support the implant.

-After the waiting period, a dental crown is attached to the implant abutment and placed onto the dental implant and the missing tooth is finally
+After the waiting period, an artificial tooth is attached to the implant abutment and placed onto the dental implant and the missing tooth is finally restored.

-The dentist may call you for a follow-up every 6 months to check on the implant and its surrounding structures.
+The dentist may call you for a follow-up every 6 months to check on the implant and its surrounding structures to avoid implant failure, which will result in further surgical procedures to support the implant.

-When and Why a Patient May Need Full Mouth Implants?
+When and Why a Patient May Need Full Mouth Dental Implant Surgery?

 Recommended for patients who have lost most or all of their teeth.
 Provides a permanent solution for those looking to restore full functionality and aesthetics.
-Implants are perfect for patients who cannot accept dentures.
+Dental implant surgery is perfect for patients who cannot accept crown bridge or denture.

 Benefits of Full Mouth Implants: